-35. To what extent is a foreign arbitration award enforceable?
+34. To what extent is a foreign arbitration award enforceable?

 English courts recognise and enforce a foreign arbitration award rendered by a state that is party to the New York Convention, subject only to some exceptions.

-The enforcement procedure is the same as a judgment or order made by the courts of England and Wales (sections 100-103, Arbitration Act).
+The enforcement procedure under the New York Convention is the same as a judgment or order made by the courts of England and Wales (sections 100-103, Arbitration Act).